badoo/pinba2/README.md

 - misc
   - traffic and memory_footprint are measured in bytes (original pinba truncates to kilobytes)
   - no *_percent fields in reports (will add)
+  - raw histogram data is available as an extra field in existing report (not as a separate table)

 Client libraries